Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-automated-backups-on-a-vps/guide.en-gb.md

 Snapshots are instantaneous images of your running system ("live snapshot").
 To ensure the availability of your system when the snapshot is created, the QEMU agent is used to prepare the filesystem for the process.

-The required *qemu-guest-agent* is not installed by default on most distributions.
+The "**qemu-guest-agent**" agent is not installed by default on most distributions.
 Moreover, licensing restrictions may prevent OVHcloud from including it in the available OS images.
 Therefore, it is best practice to verify and install the agent in case it is not activated on your VPS.
 Connect to your VPS via SSH and follow the instructions below, according to your operating system.

 <a name="deb"></a>